Karma is a pitching rotation for Twins', Astros' playoff fortunes

 “He’s been that guy.”

-If the Twins had set up a probable three-man rotation in March, they may not have included Maeda.
+If the Twins had set up a probable three-man rotation in March, they might not have included Maeda.
 He has risen as his pitches have dipped.

 “He throws five or six pitches and you can’t really tell which is which from the bullpen,’’ reliever Tyler Duffey said.
 “Everything’s just darting left and right.’’